 Depending on the items above, not all elements listed below will necessarily be required.
-Large projects, those with a higher risk of potential impact, and those with complex natural heritage featuresand functions will generally require a more comprehensive set of assessments, analyses, etc. Smallerscale projects with lower potential impacts and where natural heritage features and functions are less complex are suitable for a scoped EIS and a greater number of items may be 'scoped out' (i.e., not required).
+Large projects, those with a higher risk of potential impact, and those with complex natural heritage features and functions will generally require a more comprehensive set of assessments, analyses, etc. Smallerscale projects with lower potential impacts and where natural heritage features and functions are less complex are suitable for a scoped EIS and a greater number of items may be 'scoped out' (i.e., not required).
 In all cases, some items listed below may not be required depending on the specific site conditions and project.

 Part 1 - Project Information

--A General Information
+1-A General Information

 Project Name:

 Applicant:

 Primary Contact:

 Contact Information:

 Project Location: (Street Address or Lot and Concession)

 Consultant:

 Consultant Lead Contact Information:

 NPCA File Number:

 Other Agency File Number (if applicable):

-1-B Project Type
+1-B | Project Type

-Accessory Structures (e.g. in ground pools, decks, docks, gazebos)
+- □ Accessory Structures (e.g. in ground pools, decks, docks, gazebos)

-Buildings: New Construction, reconstruction, redevelopment, additions (less than 1000 square feet)
+- Buildings: New Construction, reconstruction, redevelopment, additions (less than 1000 square feet)

-Buildings: New Construction, reconstruction, redevelopment, additions (greater than or equal to 1000 square feet)
+- □ Buildings: New Construction, reconstruction, redevelopment, additions (greater than or equal to 1000 square feet)

-Building: Addition to existing dwelling
+- Building: Addition to existing dwelling

-Septic System or other service
+- □ Septic System or other service

-Other development or site alteration
+- □ Other development or site alteration

-Subdivision
+- □ Subdivision

-Commercial/Industrial
+- □ Commercial/Industrial

-Lot Severance for single detached dwelling on an existing lot
+- □ Lot Severance for single detached dwelling on an existing lot

-Other:
+- □ Other:

-Par t 2 - Scoping of Inventories and Delineations
+Part 2 - Scoping of Inventories and Delineations

-an is section provides general guidance on what types of field inventories and feature delineations are ticipated to be required for the EIS.
-The applicant (or consultant) is to provide detailed description(s) the proposed approach (survey type, specific methods, seasons, etc.), rationale and locations for
+This section provides general guidance on what types of field inventories and feature delineations are anticipated to be required for the EIS.
+The applicant (or consultant) is to provide detailed description(s) of the proposed approach (survey type, specific methods, seasons, etc.), rationale and locations for surveys as part of a Draft Terms of Reference.